top of page

 Mar's Mission

-Mar is an adopted black and white cat, who looks like he's wearing a tuxedo.
-He's a polydactyl cat, which means that his white, mitten-like hands have extra digits.
-Mar has eight digits on each hand.
+Mar is an adopted black and white cat who looks like he's wearing a tuxedo.
+He’s also a polydactyl cat.
+His white, mitten-like paws each have eight digits!

-It's Mar's mission to see that all #furkids live the same way 🧡
+They’re both happy, healthy, and loved — and it’s Mar’s mission to help all #furkids live the same way. 🧡

 Founding Story

-Mar’s Mission was launched out of concern for the safety of companion animals following reports suggesting that cats might transmit COVID-19.
-However, the U.S. Centers for Disease Control and Prevention has stated that “there is no evidence the virus can spread to people through the skin, fur, or hair of pets.”
+Despite the U.S. Centers for Disease Control and Prevention clarifying that "there is no evidence the virus can spread to people through the skin, fur, or hair of pets," the damage was done.

 Maria F. Cartaya